-With a long and storied history on Virginia Tech’s campus, the Corps of Cadets occupies a prominent location on the historic Upper Quad.
+With a long and storied history, the Virginia Tech Upper Quad for the Corps of Cadets occupies a prominent location.
 Over recent years, the Corps’ numbers have swelled to almost 1,100, outgrowing their existing residential facilities, which were in need of modernization or replacement.
 Due to age and inadequate infrastructure, it was determined that the two existing Upper Quad dormitories for the cadets could not be renovated, and Virginia Tech’s Office of University Planning launched a national design competition to evaluate potential design partners.

 Clark Nexsen’s winning concept for the master planning of the entire Upper Quad and the design of two new, state-of-the-art residential facilities was established around the goal of returning the Upper Quad to its former glory.
 By blending the most engaging elements of the historic layout with modern residence hall trends and standards, our planners, architects, and engineers developed a solution that Virginia Tech felt reinforced the university’s sense of place and identity.